 Example 2: Finding the molecular formula of an Alkene with 4 carbon atoms

-The General Formula of Alkene is CnH2n, the number carbon atoms is 4 so n is 4, hence according to the formula, the number of hydrogen atoms are 2(4).
+The General Formula of Alkene is CnH2n, the number of carbon atoms are 4 so n is 4, hence according to the formula, the number of hydrogen atoms are 2(4).
 Therefore the molecular formula for this alkene is C4H8.

 Example 3: Finding the molecular formula of an Alcohol with 6 carbon atoms

-The Functional Group in an hydrocarbon or derivative of hydrocarbon is an atom or group of atoms which gives the compound unique chemical and physical properties.
+The Functional Group in a hydrocarbon or derivative of hydrocarbon is an atom or group of atoms that gives the compound unique chemical and physical properties.
 For example, the functional group in Alkene is the carbon to carbon double bond, the function group in Alcohol is the -OH group, while Alkane does not have any functional group.

 Naming a Hydrocarbon

-The name of a hydrocarbon is made out of two parts, the PREFIX and SUFFIX.
-The prefix part comes first and then followed by the suffix.
+The name of a hydrocarbon is made out of two parts, the PREFIX, and SUFFIX.
+The prefix part comes first and is then followed by the suffix.

 Name of Hydrocarbon = PREFIX + SUFFIX

-The prefix part represents the number of carbon atoms the hydrocarbon has, while the suffix part represent that to which homologous series the hydrocarbon belongs to.
-Before we go on and start naming some hydrocarbons, lets have a look at the table of prefix and suffix.
-Only in the case of alcohol there is an “an” in between the prefix and suffix, it will be clarified to you in the examples below.
+The prefix part represents the number of carbon atoms the hydrocarbon has, while the suffix part represents that to which homologous series the hydrocarbon belongs.
+Before we go on and start naming some hydrocarbons, let’s have a look at the table of prefixes and suffixes.
+Only in the case of alcohol, there is an “an” in-between the prefix and suffix, it will be clarified to you in the examples below.